One of the best things to do in Rotorua is to ride the new Whakarewarewa Forest Loop.

-The new Whakarewarewa Forest Loop is a 33km, one-way, circular route located just 10 minutes (by car) from the city centre of Rotorua making it super quick and easy to get to and fit around your other sightseeing activities.
+The Loop is a 33km circular mountain biking trail located in Whakarewarewa Forest (aka The Redwoods) just 10 minutes (by car) from the city centre of Rotorua, making it super quick and easy to get to and fit around your other sightseeing activities.

-The loop is a Grade 2 to 3 track designed to be accessible for people of almost all ages, abilities and fitness levels.
+Being mostly a Grade 2 track with a couple Grade 3 sections mixed in, the Loop is designed to be accessible for people of almost all ages, abilities and fitness levels.
 You don’t need to be a professional downhiller; as long as you’re a confident rider, you’ll find the variety of uphill, downhill and flat sections interesting, fun and fairly easy to navigate.

 The trail should take you between two and a half to five hours, depending on your pace.
 You’ll also want to factor in some time to stop and take in the sights at purpose-built points along the way that reveal stunning views.
 They also provide a great opportunity to rest and rehydrate.

 It'll take even less time to complete the Loop on an electric bike and is perfectly suited for them.
 Just ensure your e-bike is fully charged, and off you go. ...

 If you find you’re running low on water or energy bars, you’ll be happy to know that along the trail there are three spots to purchase food and drinks, four taps to refill water bottles, and three accessible toilet blocks.

 The trail should take you between 2.5 to 5 hours, or a bit less on an e-bike.
 These times will vary based on your pace and how often you stop.

 Can I ride an e-bike on the trail?